* EQUILIBRIUM 8.3 Comparative boiling point plots-graphs for selected homologous series of organic molecules Doc B

 8.3 Plot (b) Boiling Point versus the molecular mass

-These plots give a very similar pattern to the electron number plots, but its still best to think of electron number (plot (a)).
+These plots give a very similar pattern to the electron number plots, but its still best to think via the electron number plot (a).

 8.3 Plot (c) Boiling Point versus the number of carbon atoms in the molecule